-Actual ldeal N/A Comments The audit plan appropriately addresses the areas of higher risk?
+Actual Ideal N/A Comments The audit plan appropriately addresses the areas of higher risk?
 2. The audit team communicated their audit plan in advance of the audit?
 3. The audit team comprised an appropriate number and level of staff?
 4. Partners and managers were involved sufficiently throughout the audit?
 5. Appropriate specialists are involved in the audit process (IT, tax, Treasury etc.)?
-6. Are all significant operations covered by the external audit?
+6. All significant operations are covered by the external audit?